-We at SUNRISE MEDICAL have been awarded the ISO-9001 certificate, which affirms the quality of our products at every stage, from R & D to production.
-This products meet the requirements in accordance with EC guidelines.
+We at SUNRISE MEDICAL have been awarded the ISO-13485 certificate, which affirms the quality of our products at every stage, from R & D to production.
+This product complies with the standards set forth in EU and UK regulations.
 Options or accessories shown are available at extra cost.